Ocanath/dartt-protocol/docs/PROTOCOL.md

 - **Motor Controller (`0x7F`)**: Used when controller initiates motor-specific commands
 - **Misc Controller (`0x80`)**: Used as the source address for peripheral replies and general communications

+### Final Note on Addressing

+Single byte dual addressing is only enforced at a protcol/API level for Type 0 messages.
+Outside of Type 0, arbitration must be handled outside of the DARTT API.
+This also means that the specific implementation of 'dual addressing' can be left up to the user in such situations.
+I.e. for CAN, which uses 11-bit identifiers, the same general technique of splitting the address range can be applied, or a completely different addressing schema can be used (i.e. the device can have only one fixed address and handle generic DARTT messages only).
+For point-to-point communications (such as UART), it is possible to omit the 'dual addressing' feature altogether and pass Type 1 generic messages back and forth, since it is only possible for the peripheral to recieve data from a single controller, and vice versa.